spacegoat1/music_recommend/README.md

 3. A deque is maintained of the last 5 songs to avoid playing any of those.
 The number 5 is a hyperparameter which can be tuned.

-4. # NEED TO BE CAREFUL -> LIKING A SONG IS NOT EQUIVALENT TO MOVING TO THE NEXT TRACK
+4. Note that 'liking' a track and 'listening through' the track are treated equivalently.
+Similarly, 'disliking' and 'skipping' a track are also treated equivalently.
+Liking or disliking a track once disables liking/disliking it again in the same listen, but the track can be liked/disliked the next time it is listened to.

 5. Note that the number of songs is not uniformly distributed across genres (distribution of song counts has been shared by email), and since we start with the assumption that each song is equally likely, this translates to the most frequent genre being overplayed in the beginning.

 6. Weights are updated asynchronously.
-The code for async updates in DB was taken off StackOverflow: https://stackoverflow.com/questions/6614194/how-to-have-django-give-a-http-response-before-continuing-on-to-complete-a-task
+The code for async updates in DB was taken off StackOverflow: https://stackoverflow.com/questions/6614194/how-to-have-django-give-a-http-response-before-continuing-on-to-complete-a-task and called in async_queue.py

 7. I included a simple bar chart using this guide: https://www.section.io/engineering-education/integrating-chart-js-in-django/ Ideally, I would have liked to show a probability distribution across all tracks, but there are too many to show meaningfully, so I left it at probability by genre.
+Note that the 'alpha_genre' parameter is higher than the artist and album ones only because I am showing the distribution of masses over genres on the frontend - so that likes/dislikes by the user shows us as an effect on genre.

+8. I wanted to check that the recommender was actually doing what was expected, so I wrote a small test function in test_recommender.py, and it appears to be function well.